Hassan Bubacar Jallow

 Hassan Bubacar Jallow (born 14 August 1951) is a Gambian judge who has served as Chief Justice of the Gambia since February 2017.
-He was the Prosecutor of the International Criminal Tribunal for Rwanda (ICTR) from 2003 to 2016, and Prosecutor of the Mechanism for International Criminal Tribunals (MICT) from 2012 to 2016, both at the rank of United Nations Under Secretary-General.
+He was the Prosecutor of the International Criminal Tribunal for Rwanda (ICTR) from 2003 to 2016, and the Prosecutor of the International Residual Mechanism for Criminal Tribunals (IRMCT) from 2012 to 2016, both at the rank of United Nations Under Secretary-General.
 He served as Minister of Justice and Attorney General from 1984 to 1994 under President Dawda Jawara.

 Early life and education

 Jallow was born in Bansang, British Gambia on 14 August 1951.
 He was the son of Abubacar Jallow (d.
 1997), an Imam and Islamic Scholar.
 He attended Saint Augustine's High School in Banjul from 1963 to 1969, and the Gambia High School from 1969 to 1971.
 He studied at the University of Dar es Salaam, Tanzania, in 1973 and graduated in 1976.
 He became a barrister-at-law in Nigeria in 1977 after studying for a year at the Nigerian Law School in Lagos.
 He acquired a master's degree in public international law from University College London in 1979.